ksmithut/.dotfiles/README.md

   you may want to override on your given installation, but not override for all of your computers.

-- `init/` All files in here will be run upon running `./scripts/setup.sh`.
+- `init/` All files in here will be run upon running `./bin/dotfiles setup`.
 Use this for things like installing homebrew or other applications that should only need to be run once.

 - `link/` All files in here will be symlinked with `ln -s` to `~`.
 Use this for config dotfiles such as `.bash_profile`.

-- `scripts/` Scripts used to install/setup the dotfiles.

 - `source/` All files in here will be included upon every new terminal session.
   Use this for things like aliases, functions, and customizing the bash prompt.